Protecting Your Social Security

 At Social Security, protecting your personal information is more important than ever.
 We continue to evaluate and improve our robust cyber-security program to safeguard your information.
 The thing is, we can’t do it alone.
 You can help us secure your information by taking one of these steps:

 - Open your personal my Social Security account.
 A my Social Security account is your gateway to many of our online services.
 Create your account today and take away the risk of someone else trying to create one in your name, even if they obtain your Social Security number.

-- If you know your Social Security information has been compromised, and if you don’t want to do business with Social Security online, you can use our Block Electronic Access You can block any automated telephone and electronic access to your Social Security record.
+- If you know your Social Security information has been compromised, and you don’t want to do business with us online, you can contact us to block any automated telephone and electronic access to your Social Security record.
 No one, including you, will be able to see or change your personal information on the internet or through our automated telephone service.
-If you block access to your record and then change your mind in the future, you can contact Social Security and ask us to unblock it after you prove your identity.
-This resource is available to certain victims of identity theft and those who need extra security.
+If you block access to your record and then change your mind in the future, you can contact us and ask us to unblock it after you prove your identity.
+This resource is available to certain victims of domestic violence or identity theft and those who need extra security.

 We will continue to do our part to protect what’s important to you.
 And we’ll continue to advise you on how to protect yourself.